_edited.png)

 HISTORY

-Hearts for the Homeless International (H4H) began as an idea between three biomedical sciences students–Andrew Aboujaoude, Jennifer Carvel, Alexis Ghersi–at the University of Central Florida (UCF).
-They noticed that the homeless population is among the most vulnerable to cardiac diseases for a variety of factors, including lack of access to healthcare and information.
+In 2015, three biomedical sciences students at the University of Central Florida H4H stumbled upon a serious issue.
+Andrew Aboujaoude, Jennifer Carvel, and Alexis Ghersi couldn't help but notice that the homeless population is among the most vulnerable to cardiac diseases due to a lack of access to healthcare and information.

-In order to address this concern, they collaborated on a plan of action for a new program and were invited to attend the 2016 Clinton Global Initiative (CGI) to participate in the Social Venture Challenge.
-The competition is designed to identify and support youth with innovative solutions for pressing global challenges.
+Eager to help, they mapped out a pilot program and were invited to attend the 2016 Clinton Global Initiative's Social Venture Challenge, a competition designed to identify and support youth with innovative solutions for pressing global questions.

 H4H was selected as the Social Venture winner and was provided generous seed funding by The Resolution Project.
-Through this initial boost, H4H Orlando began providing free heart health screenings and information to the homeless populations of Orlando at local food shares.
+With this initial boost, H4H Orlando began providing free heart health screenings and information for the city's homeless population at local food shares.

-H4H strives to increase our impact on the homeless community by expanding our reach across new universities, locations, and clinics.
-Our operations currently span the following countries: The US, Brazil, India, Sri Lanka, Zimbabwe, Saudi Arabia, Venezuela, Jordan, Lebanon, and Hungary.
-No matter where we are, our organization's focus remains on heart health screening and education among homeless communities in need.
+H4H continuously strives to expand our reach across new universities, clinics, and countries.
+After a decade of diligent work, our operations have spread across the US, Brazil, India, Sri Lanka, Zimbabwe, Saudi Arabia, Venezuela, Jordan, Lebanon, and Hungary.
+No matter where we are, our organization's focus remains on bringing heart health screening and education to homeless communities in need.